 Each jurisdiction has slightly different housing codes as well as code violations that are more common than others.

 In the city of Los Angeles, some of the most common violations renters, tenants and homeowners are cited for include:

 - Homes that fail to meet health requirements

 - Dwellings that are labeled “uninhabitable”

 - Harming land that is environmentally protected

 If LAHD cited you for any of these, you are not alone.
 Many residents of Los Angeles receive these types of citations.
 Unfortunately, many are unable to take actions to conduct the necessary repairs.
 Some people are not properly served their notice of inspection or notice of code violation.
-Speak with our firm for legal guidance on this issue.
+Speak with an experienced Los Angeles code violation attorney for legal guidance on this issue.

 Why You Need a Los Angeles Code Violation Attorney from Martinian Lawyers

 The criminal attorneys in Los Angeles at Martinian Lawyers are Los Angeles natives.
 They understand the issues that residents face every day, because they are residents themselves.
 Lead Attorney Tigran Martinian has been involved in the legal field for more than 15 years and can provide you with the assistance you need to tackle this code violation issue.

 If you call today, you will receive a free evaluation of your case to see how we might be able to help you.